The best waterfalls in Cameron Highlands are especially nice in the rainy season. They have a few cascades and cool rock pools at the bottom.

 The entry price is RM5 per person per day.
-And since there are no food stalls or restaurants at the waterfall area, pack along your snacks to stave away hung pangs.
+Since there are no food stalls or restaurants here, pack your own snacks to stave away hung pangs.

-Overall, the Lubuk Timah Fall is a hidden gem with lush greenery and relaxing water features that are not to be missed.
+Lubuk Timah Fall is a hidden gem with lush greenery and relaxing water features that you might not want to miss.